 If you send DataStore inquiries via the contact form, your data from the inquiry form, including the contact data you provided there, will be stored by DataStore for the purpose of processing the inquiry and in case of follow-up questions.

 By pressing the query, you consent to the corresponding processing of your data.
-The processing is thus carried out on the basis of Art.
-31 para.
-1 DSG or Art.
-6 para.
-1 let. a DSGVO with your consent.
 You can revoke your consent at any time without affecting the lawfulness of the processing carried out on the basis of the consent until revocation.
 We do not pass on the data from the contact form to third parties without your consent.

 d.
 Newsletter data